isabella232/asset-compute.en/help/develop-custom-worker.md

     AZURE_STORAGE_CONTAINER_NAME=
     ```

 ## Run the worker app {#run-custom-worker}

 Before running the application with the Asset Compute Developer Tool, make sure you properly configure the [credentials](#developer-tool-credentials).

 To run the application in the developer tool, use the following command:

 ```bash
 aio app run
 ```

-This will deploy the action to Adobe I/O Runtime and start the development tool on your local machine.
+This deploys the action to Adobe I/O Runtime and start the development tool on your local machine.
 This tool is used for testing worker requests during development.
 Here is an example rendition request:

 ```json
 "renditions": [